BISO Home > USNC/Math Homepage > USNC/Math Background

-The International Mathematical Union (IMU), a member union of the International Council for Science (ICSU), serves to build global interaction among research communities and promote advances in the mathematical sciences at the international level.
+The International Mathematical Union (IMU), a member union of the International Science Council (ISC), serves to build global interaction among research communities and promote advances in the mathematical sciences at the international level.
 The IMU is an international non-governmental and non-profit scientific organization, with the purpose of promoting international cooperation in the field of mathematics.
 Learn more about the history, organization, and activities of the IMU.

 The U.S. National Committee for Mathematics (USNC/Math) represents the United States in the International Mathematical Union (IMU) and promotes the advancement of the mathematical sciences.
 The USNC/Math participates in all activities of the IMU through the National Academy of Sciences, which adheres to IMU.
 In coordination with the IMU and with consensus gained from the U.S. mathematical sciences community, the USNC/Math has defined the following focal areas for serving the interests of the United States and the international communities: